 Measuring a 3-Fund Portfolio’s Performance Over 5 and 10 Years

-Going back five or 10 years instead of just one year can give you a better sense of how a three-fund portfolio has performed.
+Going back five or 10 years instead of just one year can give you a better sense of how a three-fund portfolio could have performed.

 Varying your allocations can strengthen your research, too.
 In addition to the moderate (33%, 33%, 34%) allocation in the previous example, you could choose a conservative approach where you allocate 10% to each stock ETF and 80% to the bond ETF.
 Or, you could try a more aggressive approach with 40% allocated to each stock ETF and the remaining 20% to the bond ETF.

-Let’s take a look at how each of these three-fund portfolios have performed over the last five and 10 years.
+Let’s take a look at how each of these three fund portfolios has performed over the last five and 10 years.
 Each year in the table below uses the weighted average.